roblaing/erlang-webapp-howto/unit3/README.md

 with user input text messing up your HTML or exposing you to SQL-injection attacks by not escaping single quotes, a random selection of ASCII art is likely to bring up the symptoms.

-A particular important test I accidently discovered was the <b>Little Linux penguin</b> by Joan G. Stark:
+A particularly good test I accidently discovered was the <b>Little Linux penguin</b> by Joan G. Stark:

 ```
        .---.